timilehin-code/php_oop/readme.md

 ?>
 ```
-[! warning]
+>[!NOTE]
 > the "parent" key word is used to access constant inside a subclass like in
 > the example showing above, but the scope resolution operator makes it accessible outside a `class.`